 One of my favorite things is teaching archaeology and cultural resource management to Native American tribes to give them the legal tools to manage their own heritage resources.
 [Editorial ahead!!
 Beware!]
 Too many California archaeologists don't seem realize that the previous millenium is over and tribes not archaeologists are in the driver's seat.
 We may not like all their decisions (I don't) but that's how it is.
 Perhaps if there'd been more true cooperation in the past things would be a different.
 Now's the time to drop the attitude and show that we're grown-ups.

-In 2013 I was appointed to the State Historical Resources Commission (SHRC) is a nine-member state review board, appointed by the Governor, with responsibilities for the identification, registration, and preservation of California's cultural heritage."
+In 2013 I was appointed to the State Historical Resources Commission "...a nine-member State review board, appointed by the Governor, with responsibilities for the identification, registration, and preservation of California's cultural heritage."
 I'm chair of the Commission's Archaeological Resources Committee and Information Center Procedural Advisory Committee, which goes to show what happens when no one else is willing to take on the job.